rlopez44/cboy/README.md

 # Notes
-Currently, the emulator can't be run on Windows because the debug mode memory dumping functionality writes to the `/tmp/` directory.
+Currently, the emulator can't be run on Windows because the debug mode memory dumping functionality writes to the `/tmp/` directory and because the POSIX `getopt` function is used for command line options processing.

 # References
 * [*DMG-01: How to Emulate a Game Boy*](https://rylev.github.io/DMG-01/public/book/)